Since we started trying to conceive (TTC) this has been the year we’ve technically ‘tried’ the least.

 The longer TTC is taking the more likely it is that you will reach a point where you decide that TTC is your highest priority.
-It doesn’t mean it’s your only priority but when it’s something that is so desired it certainly can take a hold and drive all your other decisions and activities.
+It doesn’t mean it’s your only priority but when it’s something so desired it certainly can take a hold and drive all your other decisions and activities.

-It’s so hard to explain to other people, so it can lead to withdrawal from social engagements – you exist in this TTC time bubble.
+It’s hard to explain to other people, so it can lead to withdrawal from social engagements – you exist in this TTC time bubble.
 You can’t wait for it to pop, so you can emerge out the other side with your baby in tow.